The Cinderella Book Tag

+I hardly (if ever!) wait about to be tagged so I have decided to tag myself since I’m such a rebel.
 I would encourage anyone to consider doing this tag.
 It was a lot of fun coming up with answers for this.
 Thanks to Tiffany for devising such an awesome tag.
 Cinderella is not my favourite Disney film but the categories really challenged me to come up with great answers and I had a heck of a lot of fun doing it. 😀

 I’ve said it before, but I really have to go with Hush, Hush by Becca Fitzpatrick.
 Nora was the most inconsistent character ever.
 First she was scared of Patch (which I think was the correct reaction) then she was just all over him like a rash.

 Vee was also the worst best friend ever pushing Nora into the arms of the guy who had basically stalked her with the intent of causing her serious harm all so she could hook up with the guy she was after.

 Not to mention Patch himself, the lousiest excuse for a love interest ever.
 There is no way you would fall in love with the guy who was planning to kill you ever if true love (blech) made him change his mind.

 Definitely Tamlin from A Court of Thorns and Roses by Sarah J. Maas.
 Feyre wasn’t the easiest protagonist to warm up to and I had a hard time believing that someone would offer a home to the person that killed their friend, although the reasons why do become abundantly clear as the story progresses.